 The winning scores are of course dictated here by the wind, however as we can see from these numbers unless it really blows the course is basically set up as an end of season birdie fest.

-The days leading up to tournament play and all four days of the tournament itself look set fair with temperatures staying in the high 70s all week.
+The days leading up to tournament play and all four days of the tournament itself look set fair with temperatures staying in the high 70s to low 80s all week.

-Wind, which is the courses main defence, does not look to be a huge issue with only the first day, Wednesday, showing the possibility for anything above 15 mph.
+Wind, which is the courses main defence, does not look to be a huge issue with nothing much over 10mph called for all week.

 As I always say though…this could all change!